openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 16: Remember device status after power failure

 Define how will the Plug react after the power supply is back on.
-Define how will the Plug react after the power supply is back on.
+<p&gtDefine how will the Plug react after the power supply is back on.</p&gt
 The following option values may be configured -:

 | Value  | Description |